 KFC parent Yum Brands Inc

-Based in Louisville, Kentucky, the company has almost 4,500 restaurants, mostly KFC outlets, in China.
-In 1987, it was the first Western fast-food brand to enter China and now has far more restaurants than competitors such as McDonald's Corp
+Yum, based in Louisville, Kentucky, has almost 4,200 restaurants, mostly KFC outlets, in China.
+It is the largest Western restaurant brand in China, with far more restaurants than competitors such as McDonald's Corp

-Same-restaurant sales at Yum Restaurants International (YRI) were up 3 percent during the quarter.
-That division included Yum's other non-U.S. markets such as France, India and Russia.
+Sales at established restaurants in Yum Restaurants International (YRI) were up 3 percent during the third quarter.
+That division includes Yum's other non-U.S. markets such as France, India and Russia.

-While Yum's business is robust in international markets, it has been working on a turnaround in its U.S. business.
+While Yum's business is robust in international markets, it is struggling at home.

-Yum's overall sales at U.S. restaurants open at least one year were up 1 percent in the fourth quarter.
-That included an expectations-topping 6 percent rise at Pizza Hut and declines of 2 percent at Taco Bell and 1 percent at KFC.
+Overall sales at U.S. restaurants open at least one year fell 3 percent.
+That result included declines of 2 percent at Taco Bell, 3 percent at Pizza Hut and 3 percent at KFC.